Extracellular vesicles – a key to the success of early stages of pregnancy

 Expectations:

-• targeting research interests,
+• focusing on the implementation of research interests,

-• communicativeness and good work organization
+• communication skills and good work organization,

 Candidate qualification requirements:

-• participation in scientific conferences (Associate Professor),
+• Experience in presenting results at scientific conferences

-• courses, training and practical skills related to working with animals and in the laboratory will be an advantage,
+• courses, training and practical skills related to working with animals and in the laboratory will be an additional advantage,

 Working conditions:

-Working days, with the possibility of task work when specific experiences are carried out.
 There is a possibility of additional employment in external projects.

 • work focused on achieving ambitious results,